11bus11/book-store1/README.md

 ![product card image]()

 #### Product details
 When the user clicks on the button to get more information about a product, a page showing the information for the specific product opens.
 It shows the product image to the left, and all the other information about the product to the right.
+Below the pruduct information is the "add to cart"/"out of stock" (depending on the stock numbers), and "add to wishlist" buttons.

 ![product detail image]()